 The study, led by The University of Texas MD Anderson Cancer Center, demonstrated that the drug, in combination with two leading anti-PD-1 monoclonal antibodies, pembrolizumab and nivolumab, achieved measurable responses for these patients.

-Findings from a multi-centre Phase IB study was published in the The Lancet Oncology.
+Findings from a multi-center Phase Ib study was published in The Lancet Oncology.

 The study was designed to assess the safety, tolerability and maximal tolerated dose of pegilodecakin in combination with pembrolizumab or nivolumab, while also investigating biomarkers to identify patients likely to respond to treatment.

 The study, which took place from February 2015 to September 2017, followed 111 kidney cancer, NSCLC and melanoma patients with advanced malignant solid tumours.

 The most common side effects were anaemia, fatigue, low blood platelet counts and high triglycerides.

 Objective responses were seen in 43% of NSCLC patients, 40% of kidney cancer patients and 10% of melanoma patients.

 Patients received pegilodecakin with pembrolizumab or nivolumab until disease progression, toxicity necessitating treatment discontinuation, patient withdrawal of consent or study end.